antonskvortsov10/FTP-Client-Server/README.md

-# TCP-Client-Server
+# FTP-Client-Server
-TCP Client Server
+FTP Client Server

 This program is written on Python.